 Identify your mission.
 If you’re thinking “Well, isn’t my mission identifying my why?”…

-Not necessarily.
 If you want to learn a language, there’s multiple layers to that.
 Is your goal A1 or A2 mastery?
 Establish that specific mission inside the mission to get your outcome.